-FIGURE 7 The maximimum (left) and mean (right) Frobenius norm between the original (R) and estimated (R^) rotation matrices with the SVD and CM methods (over 100 trials), against noise level. x-coordinate indicates noise is taken from a normal distribution with zero mean and standard deviation x [Colour figure can be viewed at wileyonlinelibrary.com]
+FIGURE 5 The maximimum (left) and mean (right) Frobenius norm between the original (R) and estimated (R^{}) rotation matrices with the SVD and CM methods (over 100 trials), against noise level. x-coordinate indicates noise is taken from a uniform distribution between [-x, x].